jchmski/gulp-file-inline/README.md

 - **type** - a string specifying CSS or javascript
 - **path** - the path to your CSS or javascript file that you want to inject into the page

+This example will inject the `./src/css/styles.css` directly into all `./src/*.html` files:
 ```javascript
 var inject = require("gulp-file-inline");